Frequently Asked Questions

 Not sure what to pitch, or how to pitch?
 You can find detailed submissions guidelines here.

-How can I get in touch with compliments about how good and correct the site is?
+How can I send you well-deserved praise for how good and correct the site is?

-So glad you asked!
-For that and anything and everything else, [email protected].
+For that and anything else, please reach out to [email protected].